jahrik/ansible-awx/README.md

 # Trialing Ansible AWX

 The upstream for Ansible Tower , [awx project](https://www.ansible.com/products/awx-project), is in development and worth checking out.
 It's pretty painless to get up and running in a testing environment for trial purposes.
 You'll need a system running `docker`, `ansible`, and a python dependency, `docker-py`.
 There are quite a few ways to set this up, but I'll go over one way, using vagrant and virtualbox to spin up an ubuntu 16.04 machine and walk through installation and some basic usage after it's up and running.
-If you already have a linux machine ready, skip the Vagrant lab.
+If you already have a linux machine ready, skip the Vagrant lab setup and go straight into Installation.

+I've been using chef for a few years now and ansible for about half that time.
+I really like how the two compliment each other.
+Chef works great for tasks that run constantly, like adding users, and default packages to a newly bootstrapped vm.
+I've found that ansible will do just about everything chef can do and found one case that it excels at.
+In orchestrating a docker swarm cluster, I tried tackling the challenge first in chef.
+When initializing the swarm, the master node creates a unique key that needs applied to each of the other nodes to bring them into the swarm.
+With chef, there wasn't an immediate way available for handling this problem without the use of DinamoDB.
+Where as in ansible, I was able to save this value to a variable and push it to every node.

+So far, I have just been running all of my ansible playbooks from my laptop.
+The day has come that I need to centralize all of this config management somewhere the rest of my collogues can see it and join in on the ansible fun I've been having.
+I cannot afford to pay for Tower, so I've decided to see what AWX can do for me.

 ## Requirements